werf/werf/README.md

 <!-- WERF DOCS PARTIAL BEGIN: Backward Compatibility Promise -->

-> _Note:_ This promise was introduced with werf 1.0 and does not apply to previous versions or to dapp releases.
+> _Note:_ This promise was introduced with werf 1.0 and does not apply to previous versions or to dapp releases

 werf follows a versioning strategy called [Semantic Versioning](https://semver.org).
 It means that major releases (1.0, 2.0) can break backward compatibility.
 In the case of werf, an update to the next major release _may_ require to do a full re-deploy of applications or to perform other non-scriptable actions.